finger-monkey/LTA_and_joint-defence/README.txt

 # Code for the CVPR 2022 paper "Person Re-identification Method Based on Color Attack and Joint Defence".
+# Code for the CVPR 2022 paper "Person Re-identification Method Based on Color Attack and Joint Defence".

 Prerequisites
 ·Python 3.6